I woke up. Everything was spinning. The fading blue sky was spinning over my head as the sun had just begun to set in September 1991.

 I will do as my Prophet has taught me and do everything I can to protect you, but I will not allow you to oppress me and blame me for a deed that was not mine.

-Those flying angels, flying out of the World Trade Center and to the next world, deserved more than to be used for the opportunistic political gain of fear mongers.
+Those poor souls, flying out of the World Trade Center and to the next world, deserved more than to be used for the opportunistic political gain of fear mongers.
 They deserve more than bumper stickers emblazoned with over-marketed slogans of “Never forget” and “Support our troops”.
 Those slogans are meaningless without action.
 Let us truly “never forget” and love one another, for the murders of 9/11 were the illegitimate child of hate bred with fear.

 I leave you with what God teaches us in the Qur’an: